18F/handbook/pages/general-information-and-resources/inclusive-behaviors.md

 **1. Organizational level:** Practices and activities that contribute to, or detract from, an inclusive organization.

-- The organization’s formal communications (mission statement, strategy, annual reports, etc.) reflect a commitment to diversity, equity and inclusion.
 - There are transparent and equitable processes around interviews, hiring, promotions, salaries, training approvals, and evaluations.
 Additionally, there are systems in place to regularly re-examine and remove any potential bias in